 Another computer shortcut is the medical spellchecker which will highlight any terms that are misspelled, even drug names.
 To get the correct spelling, you would simply right click on the term and choose the corrected spelling.

 Another popular computer shortcut for transcriptionists is the macro.
-It’s really not difficult to set up a macro in Microsoft Word, and there are any number of tutorials on the web now showing you how to do so.
+It’s really not difficult to set up a macro in Microsoft Word, and there are a number of tutorials on the web now showing you how to do so.
 (We also teach this in our program.)

 By setting up macros, you can set up any number of predefined normals your physician uses throughout the day.
 You can set up the entire template so that it pops up with just a few keystrokes at the beginning of your document.
 You can also switch between documents such as the macro I set up for our transcriptionists years ago, which helped them keep track of their word counts for each document.